This website is designed and validated with the latest HTML5 code

 UKIP is not a single issue party

 The key points from the UKIP manifesto are set out below

-(To download the full 2015 UKIP Manifesto click MANIFESTO)
+To read the full UKIP Manifesto click HERE

 Did you know that unelected EU bureaucrats set the overall policy